okviz/okviz.github.io/_mydocs/synoptic-panel/features/drill-mode.md

     - If there is **only one value**, the value of the data point is taken.
 For example, if you drill down on a single data point, the path will take its value.

 - **For the last level of the hierarchy:**
-    - If the **Last-Single** rule (see below) is enabled, the behavior is the same as above.
+    - If the **Last-Single** option (see below) is enabled, the behavior is the same as above.
     - Otherwise, the name of the column, as defined in the dataset, is taken.

 > Note that renaming the columns in the visual data bucket won't affect the path.

-### The "Last-Single" Rule
+### The "Last-Single" Option

-Synoptic Panel offers an advanced option called [Last-Single Rule](../options/advanced-settings/last-single.md).
+Synoptic Panel offers an advanced option called [Last-Single](../options/advanced-settings/last-single.md).

 When enabled, if the dataset at the last level of the hierarchy contains only one value, the last element of the Drill Path will be that value.
 Since maps are assigned on a single Drill Path, you can use this option to associate specific maps to individual values and switch between them by applying single-value filters to the visual.
 When the option is disabled, the last level of the path is always the name of the column, regardless of the filters applied.